bertbesser/dvc-walkthrough/README.md

 Pipeline is up to date.
 Nothing to reproduce.
 ```

-When changing the amount of training data, the entire pipeline can be reproduced by calling the <code>dvc repro</code>-command with the parameter <code>evaluate.dvc</code>, which defines the last stage of the pipeline.
+When changing the amount of training data, the entire pipeline can be reproduced by calling the `dvc repro`-command with the parameter `evaluate.dvc`, which defines the last stage of the pipeline.

 ```bash
 %% echo '{ "train_data_size" : 0.2 }' > config/preprocess.json